If you’re restarting pension contributions after a break, should you use an old plan or start a new one?

 In the meantime, check out ‘Top Tips for your Pension Scheme Charges’ from the Government’s Pensions Advisory Service website.
 I’ve put the link at the bottom of this article.

-Check out the past performance of the funds.
-What is the % return over the last 12 months and longer.
+- What’s the past performance of the funds?
+What is the % return over the last 12 months and longer?
 It’s not an indication of what will happen in the future, but find out how the short and long term returns compare to other similar funds.

 A good test of the service standards and administration of your pension provider is how easy it is for you to get information either online or over the phone.

 Take note of this, because for me poor admin and slow response times speak volumes about the company you are dealing with.
 If it’s bad now, what will it be like when you want to draw your money out?